MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 Limit below which pending object uploads will have warning status.
 Default: _200 objects_.

+### Disable feedback activity

+Disable the feedback activity and use an URL instead.
+Default. _false_.

 ## Data and Editing Settings

 Settings related to editing.